 Procedure for Carboxy Therapy for stretch marks

-While you may see some changes in the visibility of your stretch marks even within few treatments, you may require a longer course.
+Despite changes in the visibility of your stretch marks, within a few treatments, you may require a longer course.

 Often we recommend a course of 5-6 weekly treatments, followed by 5-6 monthly treatments.
 Following the course of Carboxy Therapy, you may require an annual maintenance treatment.

 Complications and downtime after Carboxy Therapy

 Usually, there is no downtime after Carboxy Therapy for stretch marks.
 You should be able to go back to social and professional life right away.

 However, during the procedure a small superficial blood vessel in the skin may accidentally be penetrated causing bruising, that will be visible after the treatment.